A Buyer’s Guide to Luxury Real Estate

 3. Top-Quality Amenities

 Luxury houses are often the size of castles, but no one wants to feel as though they actually live in a medieval house.
-No matter its square footage, if the inside of a house lacks high-quality amenities, it’s not luxurious.
+No matter its square footage, if the inside of a luxury house lacks high-quality features, it’s not luxurious.
 It’s a fixer-upper with potential, but that’s about it.

 Aside from luxury appliances, luxury homes often feature movie theaters, tennis courts, infinity pools, massive walk-in closets, giant aquariums, and other amenities that, quite frankly, wouldn’t even fit in a modest-sized house.